 Can employed adults get free training courses?

-Whether people in work can access government-funded adult learning in the UK, and what providers check.
+Whether people in work can access government-funded adult learning in the UK, what providers check, and how to compare options.

 Quick answer